-The issuer leases approximately 3000 sq. ft. of mixed-use space, consisting of offices and production facilities, located at 3440 Oakcliff Road, Suite 104, Atlanta, GA 30340, at \$3500 a month plus utilities.
+The issuer leases approximately 3000 sq.ft. of mixed-use-space, consisting of offices and production facilities, located at 3440 Oakcliff road, Suite 104, Atlanta, GA 30340, at \$3500 a month plus utilities.

-6) Officers, Directors, and Control Persons
+6) All Officers, Directors, and Control Persons of the Company

-Using the table below, please provide information, as of the period end date of this report, regarding any officers, or directors of the company, individuals or entities controlling more that 5% of any class of the issuers securities, or any person that performs a similar function, regardless of the number of shares they own.
-If any insiders listed are corporate shareholders or entities, provide the name and address of the person(s) beneficially owning or controlling such corporate shareholders, or the name and contact information (City, State) of an individual representing the corporation or entity in the note section.
+Using the table below, please provide information, as of the period end date of this report, regarding all officers and directors of the company, or any person that performs a similar function, regardless of the number of shares they own.

+In addition, list all individuals or entities controlling 5% or more of any class of the issuer's securities.
+If any insiders listed are corporate shareholders or entities, provide the name and address of the person(s) beneficially owning or controlling such corporate shareholders, or the name and contact information (City, State) of an individual representing the corporation or entity.
 Include Company Insiders who own any outstanding units or shares of any class of any equity security of the issuer.

-The goal of this section is to provide an investor with a clear understanding of the identity of all the persons or entities that are involved in managing, controlling or advising the operations, business development and disclosure of the issuer, as well as the identity of any significant or beneficial shareholders.
+The goal of this section is to provide investors with a clear understanding of the identity of all the persons or entities that are involved in managing, controlling or advising the operations, business development and disclosure of the issuer, as well as the identity of any significant or beneficial owners.